ponylang/ponylang-mode/README.md

 Big thanks to Austin Bingham who did the first version of ponylang-mode.
 We wouldn't be where we are now without your initial work Austin!

+And a huge thanks to Damon Kwok who fixed a number of bugs and added a number of new features to ponylang-mode.
+You rock Damon!